Fiber

 14-Oct-04

-capabilities of fiber loops that extend to a customers premises, also known
+that the broadband capabilities of fiber loops that extend to

-as FTTH loops, would not be subject to unbundling under section 251 of the Act.
+be subject to unbundling under section 251 of the Act.

-In August 2004, the FCC issued an order clarifying fiber-to-the-home (FTTH)
+In August 2004, the FCC issued an order clarifying fiber-to-the-home

-apply to multiple dwelling units (MDUs), or apartment buildings.
-The FCC said
+obligations that apply to multiple dwelling units (MDUs), or apartment

-its ruling increases the incentives for incumbent LECs to deploy next generation
+incumbent LECs to deploy next generation facilities.
+The order

-a multi-level apartment building that houses retail stores such as a drycleaner
+example, a multi-level apartment building that houses retail stores

-or a mini-mart would be predominantly residential, while an office building that
+such as a drycleaner or a mini-mart would be predominantly residential,

-contains a floor of residential suites would not.
-The Order further clarifies
+suites would not.
+The Order further clarifies that a loop will

-that a loop will be considered a FTTH loop if it is deployed to the minimum point
+be considered a FTTH loop if it is deployed to the minimum point

-of entry of a predominantly residential MDU, regardless of the ownership of the
+of entry of a predominantly residential MDU, regardless of the

-inside wiring.
+ownership of the inside wiring.

 Definition